-The most stark contrast between leather and waxed canvas is how they handle water.
-High quality leather - that which is not treated with a synthetic coating - will absorb water, causing it to deteriorate.
+The starkest contrast between leather and waxed canvas is how they handle water.
+High-quality leather - that which is not treated with a synthetic coating - will absorb water, causing it to deteriorate.
 Choosing a leather bag means you get a soft, supple material - that you’d better dry quickly if it gets wet.
-Choosing to treat your leather bag with a water resistant coating means compromising the natural patina that would otherwise develop with age.
+Choosing to treat your leather bag with a water-resistant coating means compromising the natural patina that would otherwise develop with age.

 Waxed canvas, on the other hand, is known and loved for its water resistance.
 The wax coating repels water, making this a popular material for sails, tents, and outdoor gear that has stood the test of time.
-However, the wax coating also tends to make the material more stiff as compared to a soft, high quality leather.
+However, the wax coating also tends to make the material more stiff as compared to soft, high-quality leather.

 Oil and residue transfer easily to leather, so leather should regularly be wiped down with a dry or slightly damp cloth.
 Once a year or so, it should be thoroughly cleaned with a leather cleaning product.

 A few scuffs and a little dust isn’t going to kill waxed canvas, so regular cleaning is not required.
 But if you’ve got some mud or major dirt to deal with, you’ll let the mud dry and then gently scrub it away with a bristled brush.
 If you’re dealing with a tough spot that you really want to clean up, you can use cold water and a small amount of mild soap (NOT DETERGENT).
 Then rinse and allow to air dry.
 Do NOT dry clean or machine washes your waxed canvas bag.